CharityO3/My-Portfolio-Hub/README.md

 ---
 ## Author
 Coded by [Charity Orhoridiohwo](https://www.linkedin.com/in/charityorhoridiohwo/).
-Open-sourced on [GitHub](https://github.com/CharityO3/My-Portfolio-Hub) and hosted on [Squarespace](https://www.charityorhoridiohwo.com).
+Open-sourced on [GitHub](https://github.com/CharityO3/My-Portfolio-Hub) and hosted with [Squarespace](https://www.charityorhoridiohwo.com).
 Contributions are welcome!